natzar/pythonSimpleCrawlerBot/README.md

 ```bash
 * * * * * python3 crawler.py
 ```
-Set MAX_THREADS
+## Customize

+In case you want to add new fields and extract additional data you would have to:
+- add a new field in the table (database)
+- modify Domain Class (add new field and type)
+- fetch_domain_details function should return your new field

 ## Support
 Contact @betoayesa on twitter/x
 ## Contribute

 Pull requests accepted.
-Next thing is adding "plugins" so everyone can add any data
+The next thing is adding "plugins" so everyone can add any data

 ## License